HareIam/weka_ML/README.md

 Feature_size=f;

 For each classifier as i:
 	For each ranking method as j:

 		# n is between 1 and f (could set the interval if f is too large)
 		For the number of top features I selected as n:
 			# 10-fold should be considered if k is too large
 			For each training data and test data in Leave-One-Out CV as TrainData and TestData:
 				# rank features
 				FeaturesRank =Rank Features in TrainData by j;
 				#select top n features after ranking
 				Top_features= FeaturesRank(1:n);
 				# set classifier
 				Classifier=i;
 				# use feature subset to train classifier
 				Model=Classifier.train(TrainData(Top_features));
 				# Predict the Test dataset label
 				Label= Model.Predict(TestData);
 				Save(Label);
 			End
 			# we also can get confusion matrix, recall, AUC etc. here
 			Accuracy_i_j_n=correct_predction_for_all_cross_validation/k;
 		End
 	End
 End
-End
 ```